-How To Install and Use Conky in Ubuntu Linux
+Beginner's Guide to Install and Use Conky in Ubuntu Linux

-You might have seen such a screenshot of Linux desktop in various discussion forums.
 And you may wonder how did the other guy displayed CPU, memory and other information on the desktop.
 The answer lies in one word: Conky.

 What is Conky?

 The looks of the displayed information can be changed via Conky configuration file.
+For example, take a look at this 'hacker themed Conky':

-The problem with Conky is that it is more of a text-based application.
-Which means you have to change its configuration file to tweak the display.
-Though Conky is extremely configurable and you can change every aspect of it by modifying its configuration file.
+Conky is extremely configurable, and you can change every aspect of it by modifying its configuration file.
 But the complex way of installing and configuring Conky usually scares away the Linux beginners.

 Don’t worry!
 You can still use Conky easily thanks to a GUI tool called Conky Manager.
 I’ll show you both GUI and command line way of installing Conky themes.

-Conky Manager is a GUI tool developed by Tony who has given us friendly tools like Aptik and Timeshift to backup Linux install.
+The original Conky-Manager project was developed by Tony George, who has given us friendly tools like Aptik and Timeshift to backup Linux install.
+The product was abandoned but has been forked into another project.
+Interestingly, the new version is available from Tony's PPA.

-sudo add-apt-repository ppa:teejee2008/ppa
+sudo add-apt-repository ppa:teejee2008/foss

-sudo apt-get update
+sudo apt update

-sudo apt-get install conky-manager
+sudo dnf install conky-manager

-Using Conky in GUI with Conky Manager:
+Using Conky with Conky Manager:

 Change Conky theme

-It comes with a predefined set of 11 Conky themes.
-Using them is very easy.
-All you got to do is to select a theme and check the “enable” box in front of it and it will be displayed on your desktop immediately.
-Alternatively, you can also preview a Conky which opens up in a different tab rather than on your desktop.
+Using them is easy.
+All you got to do is to select a theme and check the “enable” box in front of it, and it will be displayed on your desktop immediately.

 Edit a Conky in Conky Manager